 Synthetic: Synthetic labeling is the creation or generation of new data that contains the attributes necessary for your project.
 One way to perform synthetic labeling is through generative adversarial networks (GANs).
 A GAN utilizes two neural networks (a generator and a discriminator) which compete to create fake data and distinguish between real and fake data respectively.
 This results in highly realistic new data.
 GANs and other synthetic labeling methods allow you to create all-new data from pre-existing datasets.
 This makes them time effective and excellent at producing high quality data.
 However, at present, synthetic labeling methods require large amounts of computing power, which can make them very expensive.

 Programmed: Programmatic data labeling is the process of using scripts to automatically label data.
 This process can automate tasks including image and text annotation, which eliminates the need for large numbers of human labelers.
 A computer program also does not need rest, so you can expect results much faster than when working with humans.
-However, automated data labeling is still far from perfect.
+However, these procceses are still far from perfect.
 Programmatic data labeling is therefore often combined with a dedicated quality assurance team.
 This team reviews the dataset as it is being labeled.

-We’ve summarized the data labeling approaches in the table below for easy reference:
+We’ve summarized the annotation approaches in the table below for easy reference:

 Each different approach to data labeling has its own strengths and weaknesses.
 Knowing which approach is best for you depends on a number of factors.
 These can include the complexity of your use case, the training data, the size of your company and data science team, your finances, and your deadline.
 Be sure to keep these in mind when considering data labeling solutions.
 Be sure to check out our dedicated guide to training data for a more detailed look at data for machine learning.